osydr/osydr/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Syahir</h1>
-<h3 align="center">Syahir is an adaptable, easy to work as a team and detail-oriented information system student at president university.
+<h3>Syahir is an adaptable, easy to work as a team and detail-oriented information system student at President University.
 He possesses a strong passion for technology and developing skills for society.
 He has excellent communication, leadership skills, enabling him to effectively communicate and work with a wide range of people.
 He is a highly motivated student to develop skills and grow professionally.</h3>

 - 🔭 I’m currently Seeking Opportunity on **Quality Assurance Jobs**